-A major handicap in the cultivation of algae is the difficulty to grow selected species with known food value in large volumes.
-Where only small quantities of algae are needed for a restricted period of time, there are a number of culture methods and devices by which unialgal cultures can be produced under well-defined conditions.
-But up-scaling environmental conditions, rapidly leads to collapse of the cultures or take over by other species better adapted to the prevailing outdoor conditions.
+A major handicap in the cultivation of algae is the difficulty of growing selected species with known food value in large volumes.
+Where only small quantities of algae are needed for a restricted period, there are several culture methods and devices by which uni-algal cultures can be produced under well-defined conditions.
+But up-scaling environmental conditions rapidly leads to the collapse of the cultures or takeover by other species better adapted to the prevailing outdoor conditions.